mratanusarkar/tickersnap/README.md

 > - This library heavily relies on the (unofficial) public APIs from Tickertape IN.
 > - I am not affiliated with Tickertape.in in any way.
 > - Tickertape had been my go to for stock analysis tool for like forever!
-> - and I am greatful to then and a big fan of the work they do!
+> - and I am greatful to them for the work they do!

 > [!WARNING]
 > - All data are for **informational purposes only** and should not be considered as financial advice.
 > - Always consult qualified financial advisors before making investment decisions.
 > - I am not an expert in finance.
-> - I am not responsible for how one uses this library, or the consequences, or financial outcomes of using it.
+> - I am not responsible for how one uses this library, the consequences, or financial outcomes of using it.

 ## ✨ Key Features